petergeneric/unifi-protect-remux/README.md

 5. Run the following on your cloudkey: ```export PATH=$HOME:$PATH``` (you'll either need to run this every time you log in or put it in your ```.bashrc``` file)
 6. Navigate to where your .ubv video is located (base path: /srv/unifi-protect/video).
 7. Run: ```remux *.ubv```
-8. By default, only video is extracted.
-If you need to extract audio too, add "--with-audio=true" to your command
+8. By default, audio and video is extracted.
+If you do not need to extract audio, add "--with-audio=false" to your command

 If FFmpeg is not installed (or if the command fails) the remux tool will leave the raw .aac and .h264 bitstream files; these can be combined with a variety of tools.